-Please highlight your program's participatory processes or mechanisms that engage the different stakeholders to be involved in the program's planning, implementation, and monitoring/evaluation.
+Please highlight your program's participatory processes and/or mechanisms that engage the different stakeholders, especially the beneficiaries, in the program's planning, implementation, and monitoring/evaluation.
+Describe how the Local People's Council and/or the CSO Desk Officer encouraged CSO engagement in the Program, and how the Local Project Monitoring Committee (including both CSOs and LGU officials) oversaw the program implementation.